Utrogestan, capsules 100 mg 28 pcs

 Overdose

-Symptoms: drowsiness, transient dizziness, euphoria, shortened menstrual cycle, dysmenorrhea.
+Symptoms: drowsiness, transient dizziness, euphoria, shortening of the menstrual cycle, dysmenorrhea.

-In some patients, the average therapeutic dose may be excessive because of an existing or emerging unstable endogenous progesterone secretion, a particular sensitivity to the drug, or too low a concentration of estradiol.
+In some patients, the average therapeutic dose may be excessive due to existing or emerging unstable endogenous secretion of progesterone, special sensitivity to the drug, or too low concentration of estradiol.

 Treatment:

-In case of overdose, symptomatic treatment is given if necessary.
+In case of overdose, symptomatic treatment is carried out if necessary.

 ---|---|